slerman12/BrokenWisdoms-V2-in-progress/8-Holy-Faith.md

 Prior to that, by coincidence, his daughter Mikhaila (thankfully) recommended the steak-only diet (for an independent thing), which is where I heard it from, a clip from her podcast.
 That’s a global-level synchronicity involving them that happened after I was put through all of this crisis, which contributed to bringing me out, as well as my hair growing back, thanks to her diet recommendation.

 `My hair grew back thanks to her diet recommendation, which also tied to an I Ching prediction.
-It just happened her father went through the world's most sensationalized benzo trauma shortly after me.`
+It just happened her father went through the world's most sensationalized benzo trauma prior to this and within a year after me.`

 ### Timing of benzodiazepine coercion [diagram](https://github.com/slerman12/Detective-Sam/assets/9126603/497f6d9b-ff12-4e6a-97c5-e5230c05e505)